 In 2016, Vietnam's national life expectancy stood at 80.9 years for women and 71.5 for men, and the infant mortality rate was 17 per 1,000 live births.

-In 2016, the Vietnam marine life disaster occurred, linked to pollution from factories.
+In 2016, the Vietnam marine life disaster occurred, caused by factories polluting the air and water.

 In 2016, the overall fisheries production of Vietnam from capture fisheries and aquaculture was 6.7 million MT.

-In late 2016, the Vietnamese government abandoned the plan to develop a nuclear reactor due to public concern over radioactive contamination.
+In late 2016, the Vietnamese government abandoned its plan to develop a nuclear reactor due to public concern over radioactive contamination.

 As of 2017, the Vietnam Electricity Group (EVN) made up about 61.4% of the country's power generation system with a total power capacity of 25,884 MW.